Incarnations of the Doctor

-- Human Alien
+- Human Aliens

 The Draconians are an extraterrestrial race of reptilian humanoids.
 In later interviews, Jon Pertwee cited the Draconians as his favourite of all the monsters he had encountered during his time as the Doctor.

-- Feudal Future: The Draconian Empire was a vast spacefaring feudal civilisation centered on the planet Draconia, with a society stratifed along class and gender lines (for example, females were not permitted to speak in the presence of the Emperor) that was bound by a strong code of honour.
+- Feudal Future: The Draconian Empire was a vast spacefaring feudal civilisation centred on the planet Draconia, with a society stratifed along class and gender lines (for example, females were not permitted to speak in the presence of the Emperor) that was bound by a strong code of honour.

 - Wutai: Draconia is basically feudal Japan in space with reptile people.